DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 # [Delta (B.1.617.2) Lineage](https://nextstrain.org/community/DommanLab/RMCC/ncov/NM)

-Our Nextstrain build includes 3 New Mexico sequences identified as Delta.
+Our Nextstrain build includes 31 New Mexico sequences identified as Delta.
 The earliest Delta isolate in New Mexico was collected May 3, 2021.
-The New Mexico Delta isolates cluster most closely with strains from New York.
+Many of the New Mexico Delta isolates cluster with those from neighboring states like Texas and Colorado.

 ```auspiceMainDisplayMarkdown